What is a Corporation?

 - To show that a corporation does not exist, you must check both the provincial and federal databases.

-- If the corporation exists or has existed, the Ministry will provide a Corporate Profile Report.
-This is an official document that confirms the corporation’s existence, lists its name, directors, shareholders and officers and their contact details, and other useful information.
+- If the corporation exists or existed in the past, the Ministry will provide a Corporate Profile Report.
+This is an official document that confirms the corporation’s existence, lists its name, directors, shareholders, and officers, along with their contact details, and provides other relevant information.
 If the corporation has never existed, you can obtain a Certificate of No Record, which confirms this fact.

 - If a corporation does not exist provincially, it may be federal.

-- A search for a federal corporation is free.
+- A search for a federal corporation is free of charge.
 Anyone can run it using its name online here.

 You can also avoid the hassles of running the searches yourself by hiring a business service provider who can run the search for you.
 A list of several providers can be found on the ServiceOntario website, though this list is not exhaustive.

 To summarize, the moral of this particular story is that corporate identity checks are not expensive or difficult to run.
-For this reason, we strongly suggest you do your homework to avoid the risk of getting into lengthy litigation with an entity that may not even exist.
+For this reason, we strongly recommend that you conduct thorough research to avoid the risk of becoming embroiled in lengthy litigation with an entity that may not even exist.